cvvergara/vrprouting/doc/general/vroom-category.rst

 ...............................................................................

 - **Tasks**: Either jobs or shipments are referred to as tasks.
 - **Skills**: Every task and vehicle may have some set of skills.
 A task can be served by only that vehicle which has all the skills of the task.
 - **Priority**: Tasks may have some priority assigned, which is useful when all tasks cannot be performed due to constraints, so the tasks with low priority are left unassigned.
 - **Amount (for shipment), Pickup and delivery (for job)**: They denote the multidimensional quantities such as number of items, weights, volume, etc.
 - **Capacity (for vehicle)**: Every vehicle may have some capacity, denoting the multidimensional quantities.
 A vehicle can serve only those sets of tasks such that the total sum of the quantity does not exceed the vehicle capacity, at any point of the route.
 - **Time Window**: An interval of time during which some activity can be performed, such as working hours of the vehicle, break of the vehicle, or service start time for a task.
 - **Break**: Array of time windows, denoting valid slots for the break start of a vehicle.
 - **Setup time**: Setup times serve as a mean to describe the time it takes to get started for a task at a given location.

   This models a duration that should not be re-applied for other tasks following at the same place.

   So the total "action time" for a task is ``setup + service`` upon arriving at a new location or ``service`` only if performing a new task at the previous vehicle location.
 - **Service time**: The additional time to be spent by a vehicle while serving a task.
 - **Travel time**: The total time the vehicle travels during its route.
 - **Waiting time**: The total time the vehicle is idle, i.e. it is neither traveling nor servicing any task.
 It is generally the time spent by a vehicle waiting for a task service to open.

-.. |timestamp| replace:: ``TIMESTAMP`` or ``INTEGER``
-.. |interval| replace:: ``INTERVAL`` or ``INTEGER``
-.. |interval0| replace:: '00:00:00'::INTERVAL or :math:`0`
-.. |tw_open_default| replace:: '1970-01-01 00:00:00'::TIMESTAMP or :math:`0`
-.. |tw_close_default| replace:: '2106-02-07 06:28:15'::TIMESTAMP or :math:`4294967295`

 Inner Queries
 -------------------------------------------------------------------------------